jesperancinha/vma-archiver/README.md

 - [VMA Spring CoRoutine Reactive Service](./vma-service-backend) - The reactive service facing the front-end - It posts votes in Kafka, registers a new award show directly and reads voting results from the database.
 - [VMA Service Event Listener](./vma-service-event-listener) - Listens to incoming votes sent in a massive load fashion.
-- [Locust](./locust) - The loation of locust service.
+- [Locust](./locust) - The location of locust service.
 It creates workers in kotlin that simulate random massive voters.

 ---